friends-of-presta/security-advisories/_posts/2023-11-02-boninstagramcarousel.md

 ## Possible malicious usage

-* Attack others websites via the vulnerability
+* Attack other websites via the vulnerability
 * Bypass WAF/.htaccess restrictions
-* Perform path traversal attack using the wrapper : file://
+* Perform a path traversal attack using the wrapper : file://

 ## Other recommendations

 * It’s recommended to upgrade the module to its latest version
 * You should restrict access to modules/boninstagramcarousell/controllers/back/ to a given whitelist
-* Activate OWASP 931's rules on your WAF (Web application firewall), be warned that you will probably break your frontoffice and your backoffice and you will need to pre-configure some bypasses against these set of rules.
+* Activate OWASP 931's rules on your WAF (Web application firewall), be warned that you will probably break your frontoffice and your backoffice and you will need to pre-configure some bypasses against these sets of rules.

 ## Timeline